Grahame59/DansbyBot/README.md

 # 7.27.24 - 1:21 am
 - Fixed the multi line saving and loading error For the McBookForm...
 Going to look into animation for the bookform and style it for simulation...

+# 7.31.24 - 3:56 pm
+- Working on adding a soundtrack system to Dansby with the flexibility of changing tracks (Like a Game Menu would have...)
+Working on fixing the FilePath logiv for the tracks being loaded properly...
+I believe it is loading the independent files of the mp3's but I am unsure have to add more debugs...
+Running out of time in this session have to go to work now...
+Will fix next session and also need to rework the form positioning of the soundtrack button UI... most likely will move them and make them much prettier...